sanghunpark/neural_crossbreed/README.md

 Click on the picture above to view the video.

-Our result video has been shosen for SIGGRAPH Asia 2020 Techncial Papers Trailer (https://www.youtube.com/watch?v=Q45KT0lGd7A).
+Our result video has been chosen for SIGGRAPH Asia 2020 Techncial Papers Trailer (https://www.youtube.com/watch?v=Q45KT0lGd7A).

 # Requirements
 Python 3.7.4